India eyes digital law to rein in Google, tech giants – DW – 09/05/2024

 "No monopoly is permanent.
 In today's cyber world, every monopoly is likely to be scrutinized with microscopic attention by competition regulators to ensure the freeing of the digital market ecosystem from monopolistic shackles," Pavan Duggal, a cyberlaw expert, told DW.

-"Since India is contemplating new digital competition laws aimed at regulating tech giants, the outcomes of international cases could be the trigger to prompt more stringent scrutiny and regulatory measures against companies like Google in the Indian market," he added.
+"Since India is contemplating new digital competition laws aimed at regulating tech giants, the outcomes of international cases could trigger more stringent scrutiny and regulatory measures against companies like Google in the Indian market," he added.

-In the past, the CCI has ruled against Google to prevent monopolistic practices in the Indian market.
+The CCI has previously ruled against Google to prevent monopolistic practices in the Indian market.
 In 2022, it was fined over 13 billion Indian rupees (€139 million, $154 million) for abusing its dominant position in multiple markets with its Android mobile operating system.

-The case was like the one Google faced in Europe, where regulators imposed a $5 billion (€4.34 billion) fine on the company in 2018 for abusing its Android market dominance in three key areas.
+This case was similar to the one Google faced in Europe, where regulators imposed a $5 billion (€4.34 billion) fine on the company in 2018 for abusing its Android market dominance in three key areas.

 Murugavel Janakiraman, the founder and CEO of the Chennai-based matrimony.com, a network of matchmaking services, is hopeful that the new digital law will rein in big tech companies, especially when commercial app developers are forced to accept Google policy.

-Last year, Google deleted popular Indian apps, including matrimony.com, from the play store citing Google Play's billing system.
+Last year, Google deleted popular Indian apps, including matrimony.com, from its Play Store, citing Google Play's billing system.
 However, Janakiraman obtained an injunction against the tech major in the Madras High Court.

 "We cannot have this monopoly behavior.
 We also went to the CCI, which levied a penalty against Google," Janakiraman told DW.